 Automatic backups upsell: Most of Kinsta's premium add-ons make sense and feel genuinely premium, but automatic backups should not be one of them.
 This should be included by default, just as it is on Hosting.com.

-No native AI site builder: The lack of an AI site builder is likely because Kinsta’s target audience isn’t first-time WordPress users.
-However, some beginners might want premium WordPress hosting, and an AI builder would help them get started faster.
-You may want to consider DreamHost or Bluehost for quick WordPress site building.
+No native AI site builder: The lack of an AI site builder makes sense given Kinsta's target audience.
+But some beginners do want premium WordPress hosting, and an AI builder would help them get started faster.
+Consider Bluehost or DreamHost for quick WordPress site building.

 Test results

-We recently signed up for a Kinsta hosting plan and built a mock website, which we then ran through a series of tests to evaluate site speed, uptime, and the ability to withstand a sudden surge in traffic.
-Kinsta did really well across the board.
+After signing up for a Kinsta hosting plan and building a mock website, we ran it through tests to evaluate site speed, uptime, and the ability to withstand a sudden surge in traffic.
+Kinsta did very well across the board.

-For site speed, we used a freemium online tool called Dotcom-Tools, and our Kinsta site scored 98 out of 100 in overall performance.
-For First Contentful Paint (FCP) and Largest Contentful Paint (LCP) — two of Google’s Core Web Vitals metrics — we saw 0.8 seconds and 0.9 seconds, which is well below Google’s recommendations for a positive user experience.[1, 2]
+For site speed, we used a freemium online tool called Dotcom-Tools, and our Kinsta site scored well overall.
+For First Contentful Paint (FCP) and Largest Contentful Paint (LCP), two of Google's Core Web Vitals metrics, we saw results well below Google's recommendations for a positive user experience.[1, 2]

 We monitored the site's uptime for 17 days straight, and it maintained a flawless 100% score.
 For the final test, we deployed 250 users to the site in 60 seconds, with zero failures.